 We advise grant recipients on all legal issues that arise during the grant process.
 These include

 - The determination of the application requirements,

 - The handling of the funding, e.g. within the scope of accounting up to the control of success,

 - The conduct of any necessary opposition proceedings and representation in court, and

 - The mediation to our partners of the subsidy consultancy.

 Do you have questions about grants and subsidies in Germany?
-Your contact person for all questions regarding public funding is attorney Susanne Articus.
+Your contact persons for all questions regarding German public funding are Attorney Christian Kempges and Attorney Susanne Articus.
 You can easily reach us by e-mail (email@example.com) or by telephone (+49 (0)69 76 75 77 80).
 Please feel free to contact us should you have any questions.